Cardiovascular Systems Top Insiders

 The company has return on total asset (ROA) of (0.0756) % which means that it has lost $0.0756 on every $100 spent on assets.
 This is way below average.
 Similarly, it shows a return on stockholder's equity (ROE) of (0.1518) %, meaning that it created substantial loss on money invested by shareholders.
 Cardiovascular Systems' management efficiency ratios could be used to measure how well Cardiovascular Systems manages its routine affairs as well as how well it operates its assets and liabilities.

 Cardiovascular Systems holds a total of 42.2 Million outstanding shares.
 The majority of Cardiovascular Systems outstanding shares are owned by other corporate entities.
 These outside corporations are usually referred to as non-private investors looking to acquire positions in Cardiovascular Systems to benefit from reduced commissions.
 Consequently, institutional investors are subject to a different set of regulations than regular investors in Cardiovascular Systems.
 Please pay attention to any change in the institutional holdings of Cardiovascular Systems as this could imply that something significant has changed or is about to change at the company.
-On April 19, 2023, Senator Tina Smith of US Senate acquired $50k to $100k worth of Cardiovascular Systems's common stock.
+Please note that no matter how many assets the company secures, if the real value of the firm is less than the current market value, you may not be able to make money on it.

 Some institutional investors establish a significant position in stocks such as Cardiovascular Systems in order to find ways to drive up its value.
 Retail investors, on the other hand, need to know that institutional holders can own millions of shares of Cardiovascular Systems, and when they decide to sell, the stock will often sell-off, which may instantly impact shareholders' value.
 So, traders who get in early or near the beginning of the institutional investor's buying cycle could potentially generate profits.